azufre451/cibio-covid/README.md

 # cibio-covid
-CIBIO Covid Code - Maintenance and Update scripts
+CIBIO Covid Code - Maintenance and Update scripts.
+This repo contains the code for the intranet system developed to support the COVID-19 testing operations ad the DMA Lab of the University of Trento.

 ## Requirements

 - Python3
 - openpyxl
 - mysql-connector-python-rf
 - mysql-connector-python